rackerlabs/docs-cloud-load-balancers/rst/dev-guide/getting-started/examples/update-load-balancer-attributes.rst

+.. _update-load-balancer-attributes:

 ===============================
-Update Load Balancer Attributes
+Update Load Balancer attributes
 ===============================

 Assume that you want to change the algorithm for your load balancer from RANDOM to LEAST\_CONNECTIONS.
-You can use the Update Load Balancer Attributes API call to accomplish this task.
+You can use the Update Load Balancer attributes API call to accomplish this task.
 This call allows you to change one or more of the following load balancer attributes:

 -  name